jkroepke/helm-secrets/docs/ArgoCD Integration.md

 can be decrypted using [Application Default Credentials](https://developers.google.com/identity/protocols/application-default-credentials).

 ## Private key encryption
-There are two ways to configure ArgoCD to have access to your private key.
+There are two ways to configure ArgoCD to have access to your private key:

+- mount the PGP/age key secret as a volume in the argocd-repo-server; or
+- fetch the secret value (private key) directly using Kubernetes API.

-Either mount on the argocd-repo-server the gpg/age key from secret as volume or access the fetch the private key directly from a kubernetes secret.
-Both methods depend on a secret holding the key in ASCII format.
+Both methods depend on a Kubernetes secret holding the key in plain-text format (i.e., not encrypted or protected by a passphrase).

 ### Using GPG
-#### Generating the key and export it as ASCII File.
+#### Generating the key and export it as ASCII armored file.

 ```shell
 gpg --full-generate-key --rfc4880